dark-ambient/blog/content/notes/What is a system?.md

   - what-is
 draft:
 ---
-A system is a combination of interacting elements, organized to achieve one or several predetermined goals.  ^y7uvpw
+A system is a combination of interacting elements, organised to achieve one or several predetermined goals.  ^y7uvpw

 ---
 [[Disclaimer|Disclaimer]]